 I’m going to edit that and change it to ‘News’.
 We’ll also change the Slug.

+The Slug is the URL friendly version of the name that appears in the weblink.
 WordPress wants slugs in lower case and no spaces.
 We’re not going to have a parent category but I am going to add in a description which is best practice for SEO.

 I’ll click update before moving on to tags.

-There are usually no tags set up in a default wordpress install.
-I don’t tend to use TAGS much as they are not indexed by Google.
-That’s not to say tags aren’t useful but I prefer to use categories, which are indexed by search engines.
+I don’t tend to use TAGS as they are not indexed by Google.
+That’s not to say tags aren’t useful but I prefer to use categories, which ARE indexed by search engines.

 I’ll leave this blank.